joaogabrielAmorim-62/joaogabrielAmorim-62/README.md

 - 👋 Hi, I’m @joaogabrielAmorim-62
-- 👀 I’m interested in Java and Python
+- 👀 I’m interested in learn Java
 - 🌱 I’m currently learning books
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...